 Governments around the world and the WHO are advocating self-isolation in case of contracting COVID-19.
 If you’re feeling feverish, tired and ticking off similar symptoms, stay in your hotel room, order take-out and put Netflix and the free WiFi to good use.
 Again, use the coronavirus symptom checker before jumping to conclusions.
 Watch this video on how to protect oneself and others from COVID-19 – stick to trustworthy news-sources and the WHO.
 If you need a crash-course on good hygiene practice, learn it from this hamster!
 Feeling worse for wear?
 Call medical services first for advice and don’t turn up at the health centre in a panic.
 Trust medical professionals’ judgement on how to treat your symptoms – you don’t want to self-medicate/ binge on prescriptions drugs and steroids over an extra-long flu.

 All things come and all things will pass.
 Even as COVID-19 eclipses hope and normalcy, it too will pass.
 And we will be better, stronger and more knowledgeable about disease, health, hygiene and tourism.
-Our government is already talking about restoring travel, trade and how to go about it.
+Our government is already working on restoring travel and movement freedom back to pre-pandemic times, this is just the new normal for all of us.
+Travel and fun holidays are back, just with different clothes.
+There are sunny beach days in Fiji, jet-skiing in Cook Islands, swimming with whales in Niue and so much to explore in the South Pacific.
+Let’s travel smart and safe.

 Bookmark this blog – we’ll update it as and when important news pops up.